rajdeepgill05/JS-Design-Patterns-Front-End-Frameworks/assignment1.md

 The `.zip` file should contain your first and last name.

-Your `.zip` file containing your solution files should be uploaded to the [Assignment #1 Dropbox link](https://www.dropbox.com/request/mgIP7rNZ3EuJ62E2nZBN), no later than 8:45 AM, Tuesday, May 25th, 2018.
+Your `.zip` file containing your solution files should be uploaded to the [Assignment #1 Dropbox link](https://www.dropbox.com/request/mgIP7rNZ3EuJ62E2nZBN), no later than 8:45 AM, Friday, May 25th, 2018.

 You can NOT submit more than 1 file.